DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Evaluation

 This stratification has direct operational implications.
-High-quality QVM atomic regions concentrate consistently low-error couplers and support reliable execution of noise-sensitive workloads,whereas lower-scoring regions correspond to noisier areas of the processor and are better suited for fault-tolerant, exploratory, or test circuits.
-As demonstrated in subsequent sections, this explicit differentiation enables quality-aware allocation, robust fault recovery, and stable batching behaviour under increasing concurrency.
+High-quality regions consistently feature low-error couplers and support reliable execution of noise-sensitive workloads, whereas lower-scoring regions correspond to noisier areas of the processor and are better suited for noise-insensitive, exploratory, or test circuits.

-The discovery phase completes in 0.81 seconds on a 156-qubit device using GH200, fast enough to be re-executed at each calibration update.
-Because graph construction, community detection, and scoring scale linearly with the size of the coupling graph, the same approach remains practical for processors with several hundred or even thousands of qubits.
+The discovery phase completes in 0.81 seconds on a 156-qubit device on a GH200-based platform, fast enough to be re-executed at each calibration update.
+As subgraph construction, community detection, and scoring scale linearly with graph size, this approach remains practical even for thousands of qubits.
+A detailed timing breakdown and an additional discussion of overhead are deferred to Appendix~\ref{app:overhead}.